If you’re considering a small personal loan to finance your next purchase, this Affirm review is for you.

-- Due date for payments
+- The due date for payments

 - Interest rate

 Affirm loans are never based on compounding interest.
-See below for a breakdown of terms.

-There are no late fees, prepayment fees or hidden costs.
+There are no late fees, prepayment fees, or hidden costs.
 And you will know the complete cost of your loan before you accept the terms.
-Most loan offers extend for three, six or 12 months.
+Most loan offers extend for three, six, or 12 months.
 Longer terms may apply at retailers.